mrtnetwork/mrtwallet/README.md

 # About MRT Wallet

 Welcome to MRT Wallet, the open-source wallet designed for the decentralized future of finance.
-Our mission is to empower users with a secure and versatile solution that supports both Bitcoin mainnet and testnet, as well as networks such as Dogecoin, Litecoin, and Dash, with a roadmap set to embrace a broad spectrum of cryptocurrencies.
+Our mission is to empower users with a secure and versatile solution that supports both Bitcoin mainnet and testnet, as well as networks such as Ripple, Dogecoin, Litecoin, and Dash, with a roadmap set to embrace a broad spectrum of cryptocurrencies.

+**Networks**

+- Bitcoin (mainnet, testnet): Experience enhanced control over your transactions.
+With MRT Wallet, you can effortlessly create, sign, and send transactions from multiple UTXOs and addresses.
+Our robust support includes P2TR, P2WPKH, P2WSH, P2SH, P2PKH, and multisignature functionalities, providing you with a versatile and secure platform for managing your Bitcoin transactions.

+- Dogecoin: Extend your capabilities to the playful realm of Dogecoin.
+MRT Wallet supports seamless transaction creation and management on the Dogecoin network, ensuring a smooth and secure experience.

+- Dash: Explore the fast and efficient world of Dash with MRT Wallet.
+Easily create, sign, and send transactions, enjoying support for various Dash network functionalities.

+- Litecoin: Dive into the silver to Bitcoin's gold with MRT Wallet's support for Litecoin.
+Manage your Litecoin transactions effortlessly, creating, signing, and sending with confidence.

+- Ripple: Unlock the potential of the Ripple network with MRT Wallet.
+Our support extends to advanced cryptographic algorithms such as secp256k1 and ed25519.
+Explore features like NFTs, tokens, multisignature transactions, account settings (AccountSet), trust settings (TrustSet), escrow transactions, regular key settings, and more.
+MRT Wallet provides a comprehensive platform for managing your assets on the Ripple network.

 **Decentralized, Secure, and Open Source**